StackOflow/Devcon-3-BalloonFrenzy/Document.md

 -	_Boss Event_

 ## Map Layout
-### The layout of our game is a Long Box with the cannon and the ballon being at the bottom, and debris comming from the top.
-You play as a **Cannon** defending the **Ballon** from **_Debris._** Our game was designed soley for PC/Laptop interface.
+### The layout of our game is a Long Box with the cannon and the balloon being at the bottom, and debris comming from the top.
+You play as a **Cannon** defending the **Balloon** from **_Debris._** Our game was designed soley for PC/Laptop interface.
 Our soundtrack is to have a _fun day adventure_ vibe as the players feel without a care in the world.

 ---

----
+# Metric Research and References
+In our game, we used a cannon to shoot up at falling objects from the top.

+The cannon was initially scaled to be bigger but we noticed that the mass of the cannonballs was heavier and the speed was much slower after being fired.
+However, after playtesting our first prototype we found that rescaling the cannon and cannonballs to a smaller size allowed the mass to be lighter and the speed to be faster.

+In our final release, we decided to scale the cannonball up to a slightly bigger size to increase the mass and decrease the speed.
+This would make the gameplay experience less difficult and more fair for the player.

 # Citation
 The Main Asset we used was called **"Stylish Cannon Pack"**